zenfish/muzak/README.md

 It requires at least 6 in a run (variable "MIN_LENGTH"), and the maximum sequence can't be more than N/2 chords, where N is the number of chords in the file.

-It will write the final results in a file with the same filename plus the suffix ".max".

 Here's an example run for a popular song -
 ```bash
 # purportedly the chords to the Beatle's song "Help!"